broadinstitute/warp/pipelines/broad/reprocessing/external/wgs/ExternalWholeGenomeReprocessing.changelog.md

 # 2.1.11
 2022-11-04 (Date of Last Commit)

-* Updated GATK verison to 4.3.0.0 for ReblockGVCFs.
+* Updated GATK verison to 4.3.0.0

 # 2.1.10
 2022-09-27 (Date of Last Commit)